Tech Connect Program Targets

 "A diverse technology workforce drives our innovation.
 The challenge was that we weren’t seeing enough diversity coming into the tech space."Ali Marano, Head of Technology for Social Good, Diversity & Inclusion

 Marano highlighted the important role diversity plays in innovation and how Tech Connect is helping to bring more diversity of thought and perspective to the company while also addressing the gender gap.
 "Less than 20% of the people studying computer science today are women, and even fewer are Black and Hispanic.
 We knew that we had to do more if we really wanted to level the playing field of women, Blacks, and Hispanics."

 In its fourth year, Tech Connect’s 2018 class will be comprised of 60 participants from Argentina, the United Kingdom and the United States.
-Upon completion of Tech Connect, participants transition into Technology Analyst Program (TAP) as software engineers at the conclusion of training.
+Upon completion of Tech Connect, participants transition into Software Engineer Program as software engineers at the conclusion of training.